-These works based on the eruption of Chile’s Calbuco volcano collapse space and time, suggestion that a major event in the world affects every place, even far away.
+These works are based on the eruption of Chile’s Calbuco volcano collapse space and time, suggesting that a major event in the world affects every place, even far away.

 The glitched image of destroyed homes induces a simultaneous intimacy and abstraction.
-Someone has salvaged a rich fabric and laid it on the rubble.
+The glitched image is layered with the texture of a rich fabric on the rubble.